How to check my credit score: What is it, how does UK system work? Experian, Equifax and ClearScore explained

-With the cost of living making life harder for most Brits, boosting your credit score could help ease your finances - especially with house buying and credit cards
+With the cost of living crisis hitting household budgets, boosting your credit score could help ease your finances - especially if you’re trying to secure a good mortgage rate

 What is a credit score?